KenCorbettJr/html5sql/README.md

 2. `html5sql.process(SQL, finalSuccessCallback, errorCallback)`

+    This function has 3 arguments:

+    *   **SQL** - In whichever way you choose to provide it.
+    *   **finalSuccessCallback** - A final success callback after your all of your statements have been processed.
+    *   **errorCallback** - A general error callback function to be called if there are any errors in any part of this process.
+Encountering an error rolls back the entire transaction, so the version of the database is not changed.

     The `html5sql.process()` function is the workhorse of the functions.
 Once you have opened your database you can pass this function SQL and it will make sure that SQL is executed in a sequential manner.

-    The first argument which is passed to `html5sql.process()` is SQL.
+    The first argument which is passed to `html5sql.process()` is the SQL.
 It can accept SQL statements in many forms:

     1.   **String** - You can pass the process function a single SQL statement in a string like this: